zhukovdm/smartwalk-docs/content/adm.md

 **ADVICE:** All containers implement healthcheck, run `docker container ls` to see their state.

-The respective environment variables are defined in [.env.production](https://github.com/zhukovdm/smartwalk/blob/main/infra/.env.production) file.
+The respective environment variables are defined in the [.env.production](https://github.com/zhukovdm/smartwalk/blob/main/infra/.env.production) file.

 ## Troubleshooting

 <font size="4">**WSL runs out of memory**</font>

 If your `WSL` consumes too much memory, Windows might suddenly terminate the entire process without prior notice.
-Try to mitigate the issue by extending the swap file; set `swap=XXGB` in the `.wslconfig`.
+Try to mitigate the issue by extending the swap file; set `swap=XXGB` in the `.wslconfig` file.
 For more details, see [Example .wslconfig file](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#example-wslconfig-file).

 <font size="4">**A container starts for too long**</font>